-- Content such as an excel sheet can be processed as an “electronic attachment”; it is uploaded to ISO’s URN website as part of a published document.
+- Content such as an excel sheet can be processed as an “electronic attachment”; it is uploaded to the ISO Standards Maintenance Portal as part of a published document.

 Use spaced em dashes (—) between the elements in titles and between figure or table numbers and titles:

 - “Geometrical product specifications (GPS) — Dimensional measuring equipment — Part 2: Design and metrological characteristics of calliper depth gauges”

 - “Figure 1 — Example design of a vernier calliper depth gauge (slider with locking screw)”